-Plats and Parcels: Downtown Musical Chairs Game Keeps Going
+Plats and Parcels: The Downtown Musical Chairs Game

 But Levine is not relocating his law office from 630 N. Broadway to the Cream City brick building.
 The investment group is instead selling the property to its neighbor, the Kriete Group.

-If the Johnson Bank property was never divided from the larger Follansbee Block building it was constructed as part of in 1867 Kriete could relocate by walking down the alley.
+If the Johnson Bank property had never been divided from the larger Follansbee Block building it was constructed to be part of back in 1867, Kriete could have relocated by simply walking down the alley.
 Instead, the firm will need to loop around the block, from its southwest to its northeast corner.

 Kriete operates 10 dealerships throughout Wisconsin according to its website.